thequietlife/reading/README.md

-# 📙 what I am reading for fun
+# 📙 what I am reading

 * 2026